jelmer/debbugs-rs/README.md

 Client for the Debian bug tracking system
 =========================================

-This crate hosts a simple rust wrapper around the [SOAP API for the Debian bug tracking system](https://wiki.debian.org/DebbugsSoapInterface).
+This create hosts a simple rust wrapper around the [SOAP API for the Debian bug tracking system](https://wiki.debian.org/DebbugsSoapInterface).

 Example: